FuelLabs/data-systems/crates/fuel-streams-ws/README.md

 ## 📝 About The Project

-The Fuel Streams Publisher is a binary that subscribes to events emitted from a Fuel client or node and publishes streams that can be consumed via the `fuel-streams` SDK.
+A binary that consumes events published by fuel-streams and streams them further via websockets.

 ## ⚡️ Getting Started